Edgewell Personal Care (NYSE:EPC) Issues FY 2022 Earnings Guidance

 Edgewell Personal Care Announces Dividend

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Advisor Group Holdings Inc. lifted its stake in shares of Edgewell Personal Care by 42.3% during the first quarter.
-Advisor Group Holdings Inc. now owns 1,895 shares of the company’s stock worth $70,000 after purchasing an additional 563 shares in the last quarter.
-Jane Street Group LLC acquired a new position in shares of Edgewell Personal Care during the first quarter worth about $229,000.
-Mariner LLC acquired a new position in shares of Edgewell Personal Care during the first quarter worth about $634,000.
-PNC Financial Services Group Inc. lifted its stake in shares of Edgewell Personal Care by 75.3% during the first quarter.
-PNC Financial Services Group Inc. now owns 17,861 shares of the company’s stock worth $655,000 after purchasing an additional 7,673 shares in the last quarter.
-Finally, MetLife Investment Management LLC lifted its stake in shares of Edgewell Personal Care by 57.5% during the first quarter.
-MetLife Investment Management LLC now owns 29,956 shares of the company’s stock worth $1,098,000 after purchasing an additional 10,939 shares in the last quarter.
-Institutional investors and hedge funds own 91.06% of the company’s stock.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Vident Investment Advisory LLC increased its stake in shares of Edgewell Personal Care by 12.7% in the 1st quarter.
+Vident Investment Advisory LLC now owns 49,928 shares of the company’s stock valued at $1,830,000 after purchasing an additional 5,629 shares during the last quarter.
+Thrivent Financial for Lutherans grew its position in Edgewell Personal Care by 17.8% during the 2nd quarter.
+Thrivent Financial for Lutherans now owns 51,875 shares of the company’s stock worth $1,791,000 after acquiring an additional 7,854 shares during the last quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS grew its position in Edgewell Personal Care by 13.5% during the 1st quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 46,618 shares of the company’s stock worth $1,709,000 after acquiring an additional 5,530 shares during the last quarter.
+Cubist Systematic Strategies LLC grew its position in Edgewell Personal Care by 31.2% during the 2nd quarter.
+Cubist Systematic Strategies LLC now owns 42,375 shares of the company’s stock worth $1,463,000 after acquiring an additional 10,067 shares during the last quarter.
+Finally, MetLife Investment Management LLC grew its position in Edgewell Personal Care by 57.5% during the 1st quarter.
+MetLife Investment Management LLC now owns 29,956 shares of the company’s stock worth $1,098,000 after acquiring an additional 10,939 shares during the last quarter.
+Institutional investors own 91.06% of the company’s stock.

 Edgewell Personal Care Company Profile